-Blackstone Chambers is a big beast at the commercial and public bar — and it’s about to get event bigger; the set is undergoing renovations of its Temple base to update facilities and add more space.
+Blackstone Chambers is a big beast at the commercial and public bar — and it’s getting even bigger; the £6 million renovation of its Temple base to update facilities and add more space is well underway.

 It’s home to top quality barristers such as Lord Pannick QC, who became something of a household name during the Supreme Court Article 50 case (whether Parliamentary approval was required before the government could set Brexit in motion).
 He added to his reputation as the go-to silk for history-making constitutional law cases when he acted alongside chambers colleague Tom Hickman in businesswoman Gina Miller’s challenge to Boris Johnson’s proroguing of parliament.
-Other stars in the Blackstone constellation are Sir James Eadie QC, who acted for the other side in the 2016 Brexit case, human rights advocate Lord Lester of Herne Hill QC, high-flyer Dinah Rose QC and ‘the godfather of sports law’, Michael Beloff QC.
+Other stars in the Blackstone constellation are Sir James Eadie QC, who acted for the other side in the 2016 Brexit case, high-flyer Dinah Rose QC and ‘the godfather of sports law’, Michael Beloff QC.

 Recently, Blackstone barristers acted in Queen’s Park Rangers’ appeal against an English Football League fine of £42 million on competition law grounds, for Barclays against a former trader’s whistle-blowing and unfair dismissal claims, and in a copyright and contractual battle over the Star Wars franchise after a filming row broke out at a Manchester fan convention shortly before the release of Star Wars Episode VII: The Force Awakens.

 Practice areas are likely to overlap here, and pupils could find themselves exposed to a wide variety of legal issues — commercial, EU & competition, human rights, employment, fraud, media, tax, public international law and financial services are just some of the areas of expertise on offer here.